 I. General Information

 The Digital Collections (DC) Grant from The Andrew W. Mellon Foundation includes substantial funds to support the development of both digital collections and digital scholarship projects designed to enhance student learning.
-Each of the Five Colleges will award curriculum development grants to faculty interested in partnering with their libraries to build such collections or projects over the next three years.
-Additional funding will be available throughout the grant to fund collaborative projects involving more than one campus.
+Each of the Five Colleges will award curriculum development grants to faculty interested in partnering with their libraries to build such collections or projects.

 Each campus committee will invite faculty proposals for these curriculum development projects focused on the creation of digital collections or digital scholarship.
 Proposals featuring any of the following are particularly encouraged: